makrai/notes/fan2102-speech-emo-recog-databse.md

   * configuration of Our PyResNet and the backbone models
     * 60 epochs with batch size of 256 through the SGD optimizer with a
     * weight decay of 0.001
     * learning rate (initialized to 0.01) drops to 10% of the original every 20 epochs
-  * four emotion categories, including angry, neutral, happy and sad
+  * 4 emotion categories, including angry, neutral, happy and sad
     * Consistent with the current mainstream SER experiments
 * The results are shown in table 5
   * the performance of existing algorithms on large-scale LSSED is not satisfac
   * the accuracy (weighted and unweighted) of these algorithms is even lower than that of the basic VGG and ResNet models
-  * our PyResNet achieves better results than the basic backbone models.
-This
+  * our PyResNet achieves better results than the basic backbone models
-  * LSSED still has great challenges which means that speech emotion recognition is still a long way from being widely applicable
+  * LSSED still poses great challenges which means that speech emotion recognition is still a long way from being widely applicable
 * Confusion matrices of
   both MTS-3 branches and PyResNet that use ResNet152 as the backbone is shown